gregcox-mongodb/syncMyShoppingList/README.md

 17. Review and Deploy

-18. Set the REALM App ID in Xcode
+18. Set the REALM App ID in Xcode (where // DEMO_COMMENT_2 is located in SceneDelegate.swift)